What did that word evoke in you? Dread? Anxiety? A need for a nap?

 Below is an example of what it looks like when you go to create a custom metric.
 You can see the difference in what is available between two different data sources (Google Analytics and Hubspot CRM).

 Visualizations are options for displaying your data.
 You can choose from tables, graphs, funnels and more.
-Not all metrics are usable in every visualization.
+Not all metrics are usable in every data visualization.
 This changes by platform and the metric being applied.

 Databox offers several advanced capabilities for more niche requirements (read: for techie people).